biofiz/elopage_poll_app/README.md

 * Make the Poll show page realtime when voting

 You can use whatever gems you like, except any gem that makes everything above and makes the task senseless.

+# * * *

+You can check my app on heroku - https://elopage-poll-app.herokuapp.com and take part in survey - https://elopage-poll-app.herokuapp.com/answers/96ee3733-82c7-490d-b0cd-a29cd8158684/new